Areas of my recent research activity are:

 provides a self-contained exposition, which begins with a review of the relevant introductory quantum mechanics, then segues into SUSYQM.
 We concentrate on the essentials.

 I joined Loyola University Chicago in 1989.
-In 2003, he was appointed the chair of the physics department — which is now one of the largest B.S. granting physics departments in the nation.
+In 2003, I was appointed the chair of the physics department — which is now one of the largest B.S. granting physics departments in the nation.
+In 2013, I was appointed an Associate Dean for Planning and Resources for the College of Arts and Sciences.
 For a detailed description, click the tab labeled Curriculum Vitae.